Chinese unmanned spacecraft lands on moon

 The Chang'e 3, a probe named after a lunar goddess in traditional Chinese mythology, is carrying the solar-powered Yutu, or Jade Rabbit buggy, which will dig and conduct geological surveys.

-China has been increasingly ambitious in developing its space programmes, for military, commercial and scientific purposes.
+China has been increasingly ambitious in developing its space programs, for military, commercial and scientific purposes.

 It has moved in lock step with its emergence as a major global economic and political power.